Nenkai/gt-modding-hub/docs/formats/volume/ps3_volume.md

 The PS3 Volume is made with patching/updates in mind.
 It has also fast lookup times as it uses [b-trees](https://en.wikipedia.org/wiki/B-tree) where names and extensions are split.
 The TOC is tightly bit-packed and ordered for [binary searching](https://en.wikipedia.org/wiki/Binary_search_algorithm), while also reusing the index pages for quick searching that the GT4 volume introduced.

+The file system *may* be split into two PFS components - the **volume**, which houses all the game base data into one big PFS container, and PDIPFS which can act as an overlay on top of the volume. **One or the other may exist**.

+!!! example

+	* GT5 1.00 only has a volume container, as it does not have update content.
+	* GT5 >1.00 has a volume container, and PDIPFS which contains update content.
+The PDIPFS overrides the volume's ToC, but may use file data out of the volume still.
+	* GT6 PSN only has a PDIPFS.
+A volume is not necessary in this case.

 ---

 ## PDIPFS Path Scrambling